-- Neurodiversity is about recognising and respecting that we don't all learn the same way. - Differences in the way our brains are wired means that you may find some things challenging that others find easy. - You may also find things easy that other people find challenging.
+- Neurological differences in the way that our brains are wired means that you may find some things challenging that others find easy. - You may also find things easy that other people find challenging. - Neurodiversity is about recognising that there is a wide range of neurological variations in the human brain, instead of viewing these variations as being "abnormal."